United Democracies

 Indeed, China's economic ascent has been significantly aided by learning from Western technologies and engineering practices.
 The influx of Western companies establishing factories in China to capitalize on lower production and labor costs inadvertently facilitated the transfer of knowledge.
 Through these investments, as well as advancements in Korea, Singapore, and Taiwan, China gained invaluable insights into Western innovations.

-This "copy-paste" approach, while debated, undoubtedly played a crucial role in accelerating China's economic development.
+The "copy-paste" approach, while debated, undoubtedly played a crucial role in accelerating China's economic development.
 It enabled them to provide a level of development to their vast population that would have been impossible for the West to offer directly, given the sheer scale of investment required.
 China serves as a compelling example of a nation achieving significant progress through strategic adaptation and learning.

 Today, China has evolved beyond simple replication and has established its own engineering and source centers.
 It now develops its own technologies, often surprising the world with innovative solutions.
 While the origins of many of these technologies can be traced back to Europe and the United States, the advancements and improvements made by China are significant.